MuckRock/documentcloud/docs/api/api.md

 * `POST /api/projects/<project_id>/documents/` - Add a document to the project
 * `PUT /api/projects/<project_id>/documents/` - Bulk update documents in the project
 * `PATCH /api/projects/<project_id>/documents/` - Bulk partial update documents in the project
+* `DELETE /api/projects/<project_id>/documents/` - Bulk remove documents from the project
+    * You should specify which document IDs you want to delete using the `document_id__in` filter.
+This endpoint *will* allow you to remove all documents in the project if you call it with no filter specified.
 * `GET /api/projects/<project_id>/documents/<document_id>/` - Get a document in the project
 * `PUT /api/projects/<project_id>/documents/<document_id>/` - Update document in the project
 * `PATCH /api/projects/<project_id>/documents/<document_id>/` - Partial update document in the project